fbpx

 How narrow can a slim sink be for a laundry?

-As little as 300mm wide—ideal for Auckland’s tight nooks.
+As little as 300mm wide — well suited to Auckland's tight nooks.
 Measure your space first.

 How do I fit it in a tiny laundry?